 3) Sentiment doesn’t pay.
 Unfortunately, no one but you or your family will appreciate any sentimental value of your diamond.
 So if you don’t think an offer on a diamond is adequate, considering keeping it in your family.
 No one will ever pay you enough for that sentimental value.

 4) Appraisal values are very different than cash offers you will likely receive.
 Written appraisals are formal documents from a jeweler which are used by insurance companies to value and replace a new item.
 However, a cash offer is how much someone will pay for your piece in its current condition and it is often much lower than the appraised value.

-5) Paperwork and supporting documents can help you maximize the offer.
-You don’t need an appraisal to sell a piece of jewelry but the information on the appraisal can help inform the purchaser and potentially raise the offer price.
-Original receipts are a big plus and certifications from gemological laboratories (such the GIA and AGTA) can take some of the subjectivity out of the discussion.
-In other words, they help move you from “what is this?” to “what will you offer me?”
+5) Paperwork and supporting documents can help in receiving an offer.
+You don’t need an appraisal to sell a piece of jewelry but the information on the appraisal can help inform the purchaser.
+Original receipts can be a plus an certifications from gemological laboratories (such the GIA ) can also be helpful in determining value.

-At Tiquehunter Antiques, Jewelry and Coin, we are a reputable diamond buyer located in Upstate New York.
+At Tiquehunter Antiques, Jewelry and Coin, we are a reputable diamond buyer located in Arden North Carolina.
 We carry all types of Antique & Estate Diamond Jewelry from all periods, including signed and unsigned pieces.
 Our wide, diversified selection contains small to large carat loose diamonds, as well as a large assortment of Estate Diamond Engagement Rings.